nasa-jpl/osr-rover-code/setup/rpi.md

 ls -l /dev/serial*
 ```

-Should at least show a line that contains `/dev/serial0 -> ttyS0`.
+should at least show a line that contains `/dev/serial0 -> ttyS0` on a Pi3 or Pi4, and a line that contains `/dev/serial1 -> ttyAMA0` ona Pi5.
 This is the main serial device used to send information to the Roboclaws over UART / GPIO pins.
-If you see `/dev/serial1 -> ttyAMA0`, that is a less powerful software-defined serial device typically used for bluetooth.
-This varies between Raspberry Pi versions.
+The opposite (`ttyAMA0` on Pi3/4, and `ttyS0` on Pi5 is dedicated for bluetooth.

 ## Testing serial comm with the Roboclaw motors controllers